VeeamHub/powershell/VSPC-HostedUsage/README.md

 * Veeam Service Provider Console v8
   * Portal Administrator account used to access the REST API
 * Veeam Backup & Replication v12.1
+  * Backup Administrator account used to access the REST API
 * Network connectivity
   * The server executing the script needs to be able to access the VSPC REST API and the VBR REST API
 * PowerShell Core